Joseph-M-Cook/InvestGPT/README.md

 ```bash
 pip install -r requirements.txt
 ```
+3. Set up API keys and private IDs in the main Python file.

+4. Deploy the chatbot on a server like PythonAnywhere.

 ## Usage
 - To interact with AI Money Man, mention the bot in a GroupMe chat using @AI Money Man followed by your question or query.